angular/angular/aio/content/guide/router-tutorial-toh.md

 ### Milestone 1 wrap up

-Your sample app can switch between two views when the user clicks a link.
+Your sample application can switch between two views when the user clicks a link.

 Milestone 1 has covered how to do the following: